 In yoga, we learn this sacred practice is a practice toward the liberation of mind, body, and spirit.
 We learn that true liberation arises from the unification and embodiment of our true nature, the Self that exists beyond space and time, eternally connected to Divine Source Consciousness.
 And yet, as powerful as the practice of yoga may be, many of us can still feel restricted, unsafe, and many other things that do not quantify a sense of freedom.

-Every month, Dr, Sheila, Chopra’s Chief Medical Officer will be answering questions from our followers.
-If you have a general question for her around health and wellness, please send us an email to email@example.com, and your question may be the one she answers next month.
-This month, Dr. Sheila answers a question about ghee.
+Every month, Roger Gabriel, Chopra’s Chief Meditation Officer, will be answering questions from our followers.
+If you have a general question for him around meditation and spiritual practices, please send an email to email@example.com, and your question may be one he answers next month.

 Our world can be a divisive and polarizing place.
 Recent times have been a testament to this as we have collectively witnessed what feels like an ever-growing rift in our society.
 Disparities in race, gender, sexual identity, economic status, and ideology are like open wounds that have been unable to heal.

 I recognized at a young age that when I expressed myself in ways that were seen as ‘different’ it wasn’t received well.
 As a trans kid in this world, you learn pretty early on what folks around you believe to be right and what they believe to be wrong.
 Because difference in the Western world is often used as a substitute for wrong, I knew that to survive I’d have to hide parts of myself away.
 This experience, unfortunately, is not exclusive to me.
 There have been moments in all of our lives where we’ve sacrificed pieces of who we are for fear of being seen as different or ‘other.’

 Oprah fave and much-loved author Dr. Shefali Tsabary is making a case for revolutionizing the concept of "femininity."